skydog23/organic-geometry/content/_index.md

 If you've never encountered projective geometry before, you're in for a treat.
 Like everything new, it can take some time to understand it.
 We'll just dive right in.

-One of the deepest aspects of projective geometry is the principle of *duality*. whereby every figure or theorem has a dual partner.
+One of the deepest aspects of projective geometry is the principle of *duality*, whereby every figure or theorem has a dual partner.
 One of the most famous pair of dual theorems Pascal's Theorem (1640), and Brianchon's Theorem (1814).
 We present the theorems using two columns, a traditional feature of writings on projective geometry.
 The reader can confirm that the theorems differ only by a small subset of terms, that will be discussed in more detail elsewhere on this site.

 {{% columns %}}
 ## Pascal's Theorem